Does your ATV not want to stay running? Does it die when idling or shut off when giving it gas?

 If the ATV runs fine unless it’s been running for a good bit and then shuts off, you could have an overheating issue.

-Today, most ATVs will shut the engine off if it’s been running over temperature for too long.
+Today, most models will shut the engine off if it’s been running over temperature for too long.

 The radiator could be clogged, or the cooling system is not working due to a leak or damaged cooling lines.